 Many of you may not know that on top of maintaining my writing and this bookstore, I have been employed with Natural Grocers for the last year and a half.
 I applied to be a low level member of the ‘Good4UCrew,’ which is to say that I was happily, whatever they needed me to be: a grunt, if you will, so that I might get out of my living room and socialize once again; that worked for me, aside from the expected annoyances of interacting with trouble and elitist customers at the registers it was, essentially, exactly what I was looking for.
 However, because I quickly became an invaluable member of the staff, the community, the county, the state, the country, and, well, the world, really I am now the Receiving Manager at said grocery store—I was concerned, at first, that the time would eat into my work and my writing but I was able to gradually reevaluate how I manage my time and, for the most part, it’s been working quite nicely.
 And, with that said, it is important to acknowledge that the following views and opinions expressed are mine and do not necessarily reflect the official policy or position of the company, Natural Grocers.

-The point that I’m getting at is that Natural Grocers is an incredible company.
+The point that I’m going to make is that Natural Grocers is an incredible company.

-Anywho, as far as retail corporations go it is the best that I’ve worked for; and I’ve worked for a few including, but not limited to: Starbucks, Hastings Entertainment, Borders Books, and Barnes & Noble’s; the difference is that Natural Grocers genuinely does care about it’s employees and the communities they represent (Although Starbucks is known for this, because yes, on paper they appear to be an incredible company, the practical management of-, does not translate well to the individual branch).
+Anywho, as far as retail corporations go it is the best that I’ve worked for; and I’ve worked for a few including, but not limited to: Starbucks, Hastings Entertainment, Borders Books, and Barnes & Noble’s.
+The difference is that Natural Grocers genuinely does care about it’s employees and the communities they represent (Although Starbucks is known for this, on paper and they do appear to be an incredible company, and in many ways they are but the practical management of-, does not translate well to the individual branch).

 I may have started shopping at Natural Grocers in Salt Lake City many years ago, I honestly can’t remember; I do, on the other hand, remember shopping at the Natural Grocers in Santa Fe, New Mexico and it was there that I really developed a certain fealty, as a customer.
-When I heard they were opening a store in a neighboring town, Fredericksburg, TX (while living, now in the Texas Hill Country), and were in the middle of the hiring process, exactly when I was leaning towards taking a more social job, I took it as a bit of a sign.
+So, when I heard they were opening a store in the neighboring Texas Hill Country town of Fredericksburg (I am now living in Texas), and were in the middle of the hiring process exactly when I was leaning towards taking a more social job, I took it as a bit of a sign.

-...another thing that I cannot stop thinking about, as an example of how Natural Grocers cares and I mean, they genuinely care: there are somewhere around 160 stores nationwide, I sent an email to the Executive Vice-President of Natural Grocers and received a personal response back within 12 hours, I mean that’s systematically unheard of.
+On a personal note, and another thing that I haven't been able to stop thinking about, as an example of how Natural Grocers cares, and clearly I mean, they genuinely care: there are somewhere around 160 stores nationwide, I sent an email to the Executive Vice-President of Natural Grocers and received a personal response back within 12 hours, I mean that’s systematically unheard of.
 It doesn’t happen.
 And, I think there a number of employees of Natural Grocers that might take that for granted, I think there are a lot of people that might take that for granted.

-These are trying times, and I'm not writing this as a tribute, only to the company in general but also to Natural Grocers' response to the Coronavirus pandemic.
-I think, it’s important to create a baseline, so it is important to acknowledge that this company has been phenomenal to it’s employees and it’s communities well before ‘The Spread,’ of Covid-19, and now the action that the company has taken is just as unprecedented as the virus itself.
-I know that a lot of grocers are doing whatever they can for their communities and their employees but, I mean, since this virus started I have received, first: a 5% pay bonus which was followed, immediately by a 10% pay bonus; as well as a $1 pay raise for every hourly employee that is not contingent on the virus, that increase will remain long after the virus, and an additional $1 they gave us which is contingent, but you can’t think of that as a negative.
-That’s incredible!
+These are trying times, and I cannot ignore, in tribute of Natural Grocers, the company's response to the Coronavirus pandemic.
+I think, it’s important to create a baseline, so it is important to acknowledge that this company has been phenomenal to it’s employees and it’s communities well before ‘The Spread,’ of Covid-19, and now the action that the company has taken is just as unprecedented as the reaction to the virus itself.
+I know that a lot of grocers are doing whatever they can for their communities and their employees but, I mean, since this virus started I have received, first: a 5% pay bonus which was followed, immediately by a 10% pay bonus; as well as a $1 pay raise for every hourly employee that is not contingent on the virus, that increase will remain long after the virus, and an additional $1 they gave us which is contingent, and that is not universal response in the industry, towards employee appreciation.

-I've heard, recently how a couple of local grocery chains are experiencing some issues with their employees and how they are relating to their customers; people have questions, their scared, their panic buying, their hoarding, while many are living their lives normally, or trying to without eggs, toilet paper, hand sanitzer, and a variety of produce options, but because many grocery employees are not used to actually speaking with customers, they are not used to acknowledging a patron within 5 feet of themselves many of these chain employees are finding it difficult to manage the stress of customer demands; Natural Grocers is well ahead of the curve, we've been asked, since day one, to acknowledge our customers and that has made this transition, for us considerably more smooth and our customers have not been as panicked or flustered.
+I've heard, recently, how a couple of local grocery chains are experiencing some issues with their employees and how they are relating to their customers; patrons have questions, their scared, their panic buying, their hoarding, while there are many whom are living their lives normally, or trying to without eggs, toilet paper, hand sanitzer, and a variety of produce options, but because many grocery employees are not used to actually speaking with customers, they are not used to acknowledging a patron as they walk into the store or shop the aisles so many of these chain employees are finding it difficult to manage the stress of customer demands; Natural Grocers is well ahead of the curve, we've been asked, since day one, to acknowledge our customers and that has made this transition for us considerably more smooth and our customers have not been as panicked or flustered.

-I mentioned Natural Grocers in a past column (Bare in mind, too, the column is a little silly) not by name, but nevertheless... it is clearly a great company to both shop at and to work for.
+Natural Grocers is a great company to both shop at and to work for.
 I wanted to write this in gratitude to thank Natural Grocers, and to say thank you to the Isely family!
 To say thank you to Andrea and Emily!
 And, a personal thank you to Elle, for the last couple of days, and getting through the stress :)

 I believe that the communities that have been lucky enough to have a Natural Grocers during this unprecedented time are getting through it with more ease than those without, and I think that we have been able to offer our customers and our communities more during this time because we're used to offering our communities and our customers more, and I know that, personally, it was easier for me to step up and to play my role because I was doing it for a management team and a company that actively appreciates us, global pandemic or not.